 Yes.
-Pursuant to section 69-4-101 MCA the Montana State Legislature has provided that public utilities have the right to install and maintain their lines and facilities along and upon the public roads, streets and highways in the State of Montana.
+In Montana, pursuant to section 69-4-101 MCA the Montana State Legislature has provided that public utilities have the right to install and maintain their lines and facilities along and upon the public roads, streets and highways in the State of Montana, including underground public utilities.